 Key accomplishments include:

 - Applied new scientific understanding of hypoxia to the development of management strategies through an interagency Action Plan that will reduce nutrient inputs into the Gulf of Mexico, mitigating the “Dead Zone” and restoring Gulf ecosystems.

 - Developed models that predict the size of the “Dead Zone” on an annual basis.

 - Expanded hypoxia research to areas outside of the Gulf of Mexico including Narragansett Bay, Chesapeake Bay, and Lake Erie.

 Ecological Effects of Climate - Sea Level Rise

-Our Ecological Effects of Sea Level Rise Program (EESLR) brings together university and NOAA scientists to help coastal managers and planners prepare for changes in coastal ecosystems resulting from sea level rise, coastal storms, land subsidence and erosion.
-Specialist in biology, geomorphology and modeling are joining forces to integrate numerical modeling with ecological models for more precise predictions of how future sea level rise will affect coastal wetlands, beaches, submerged aquatic vegetation, and oyster reefs.
+Our Ecological Effects of Sea Level Rise Program (EESLR) brings together university and NOAA scientists to help coastal managers and planners prepare for changes in coastal ecosystems resulting from sea level rise, coastal storms, land subsidence, and erosion.
+Specialists in biology, geomorphology, and modeling are joining forces to integrate physical modeling with ecological models for more precise predictions of how future sea level rise will affect coastal wetlands, beaches, submerged aquatic vegetation, and oyster reefs.

 Key activities and accomplishments include: